mateus-vicente/100upet-hugo-pages/content/en/docs/02_ASIC_development/02_ASIC_planning.md

     - Full cluster charge?
     - No Charge?

+{{% alert title="Warning" color="warning" %}}
+Prepare minimum specifications of two versions : Charge readout / no charge readout .
+For 20th October
+Decision to take between the two by 27 October??
+{{% /alert %}}

 > ⚠️ **Prepare minimum specifications of two versions : Charge readout / no charge readout .
 For 20th October
 Decision to take between the two by 27 October??**